wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The numbers inside the circles represent line numbers.
 As you can see, there is not just one computation path from start to finish, there are five possible computations, depending on which value is assigned to _`x`_.

-At the end of the above program, we have an assert that checks whether `x == 1`.
+At the end of the above program, we have an _`assert`_ that checks whether `x == 1`.
 Will this assertion pass?
-It will fail.
-Spin can reach that assertion in executions where _`x`_ is not 1, and when that happens, it reports a counterexample and writes an error trail.

-Spin explores the reachable executions induced by the nondeterministic choices in the model.
-An _`assert`_ statement is always executable, and Spin checks its condition whenever execution reaches it.
-If the condition is false, Spin reports that execution as an error trail.
-In this example, this happens when _`x`_ is set to 3, 4, or 5.
-It does not happen when _`x`_ is 2, because that branch blocks earlier at _`!(x == 2)`_ and never reaches the assertion.
+No, it will fail.
+Spin explores the executions created by the nondeterministic choice above, and whenever an execution reaches the assertion, it checks whether the condition is true.
+The assertion passes when _`x`_ is 1.
+It fails when _`x`_ is 3, 4, or 5, so Spin reports those executions as error trails.
+It does not fail when _`x`_ is 2, because that execution blocks earlier at _`!(x == 2)`_ and never reaches the assertion.

 Here’s a truncated version of the assertion violation report you would see when you run your model (assuming the above code is saved in a file named _atest.pml_):